 HTML can be your biggest ally once you dive into it.
 Many businesses like eBay, Amazon and so on relied only on HTML in the beginning.
 HTML is a low investment, high return in terms of the features it offers.
 There are plenty of careers that require the know-how of HTML, like Frontend Engineer, SEO Specialist, etc.

-A: Programmers might find Python more intuitive to understand; however, HTML and Python serve very different use-cases.
+Ans: Programmers might find Python more intuitive to understand; however, HTML and Python serve very different use cases.
 One can learn Python if they’re more interested in Data Science.
 To conclude, if you gave the two tasks of learning HTML and Python to someone who doesn’t know any programming, they would find HTML much more straightforward and intuitive.